OpenDataScotland/jkan/_organizations/nhs_ayrshire_and_arran.md

 ---
 schema: default
 title: NHS Ayrshire and Arran
-description: Health board for the NHS Ayrshire and Arran area
+description: Health board for the Ayrshire and Arran area
 logo: ''
 type:
 - Health board